BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission.Learn More

 Breathing Control Exercises for Singers

 If you want to learn the correct breathing method to improve your singing voice, do yawning exercises.
 That may sound odd, but it will help your vocal muscles to relax.
-It’s very important, if you want to learn how to sing better, that you practice inhaling quietly and relaxing your muscles, after all.
+It’s very important if you want to learn how to sing better, that you practice inhaling quietly and relaxing your muscles, after all.
 The first step is to stand in a tall, yet relaxed, position.
-That will allow proper air flow.
-See www.breathing.com for more tips on that.
+That will allow proper airflow.

 How do we repair the damage?
 Here is a tip.
 Place a hand on your stomach and take a deep breath with your diaphragm.
 You will feel your hand moving outwards as your stomach fills with oxygen and then slowly exhale.
 Again you will feel your hand going inside as the stomach deflates.
 This is the proper way to breathe.